api3dao/oev-docs/docs/oev-searchers/in-depth/oev-auctioneer.md

 The only cross-chain communication happens during fulfillment verification - all other operations are performed solely on OEV Network or the target chain of the dApp.
-This minimizes the latency incurred and improves the resiliency.
+This minimizes latency and improves the resiliency.

 ## Enforced Conventions